aptible/www.aptible.com/source/legal/security.md

 Aptible Enclave stacks run in separate AWS Virtual Private Clouds.
 Each stack is an isolated network.
 Most services run in a private subnet.
 Only SSL/TLS endpoints and a bastion host are exposed to the Internet.
 Backend users connect to the stack through the bastion host, which restricts access to stack components and logs activity for security review.

 ##### **2.B - Firewalls**
-All stack hosts run mandatory inbound firewalls configured in deny-all mode.
-HTTP, HTTPS, and SSH ports are opened as necessary.
+All public-facing EC2 instances use inbound Security Group rules configured in deny-all mode.
+Ports are opened as necessary for: administrative SSH access, Enclave SSH Portal Access, and Redis.
+Public-facing Enclave Endpoints (which consist in part of an AWS load balancer) are configured to allow traffic on all ports, but only listen on the specific ports required for functionality (e.g., 80 and 443 for an HTTPS Endpoint).

 ##### **2.C - DDoS Protection and Mitigation**
 Enclave's VPC-based approach means that most stack components are not accessible from the Internet, and cannot be targeted directly by a DDoS attack.